 Cyber Resilience Act (CRA)

-The Cyber Resilience Act sets cybersecurity requirements for products with digital elements on the European market.
+The Cyber Resilience Act establishes cybersecurity requirements for products containing digital components available on the European market.

 The Cyber Resilience Act (CRA) is an EU regulation published on November 20, 2024.
-It sets cybersecurity requirements for all "products with digital elements" placed on the European market:
+It establishes cybersecurity requirements for all "products with digital components" placed on the European market:

 • Connected devices: smartphones, laptops, cameras, smartwatches, connected toys, modems, firewalls, smart meters, hospital IT equipment (routers, IoT gateways), etc.